-Parting Words drops a lot of anvils on the handling of the issue of bullying.
+- Parting Words drops a lot of anvils on the handling of the issue of bullying.
 The Cutie Mark Crusaders point out the many times they had been bullied by Diamon Tiara and Silver Spoon and how Applejack never stepped in to help even when it was happening in front of her.
 Princess Celestia (in disguise) also points out how the "fighting back or standing up for yourself in any way makes you just as bad as the bullies" mentality is a very toxic and downright morally confusing thing to pass on to genuine victims of bullying, and even wonders just where that line of thinking came from.

 - We're Gonna Get There Soon drops a LOT of well needed anvils: Don't judge people simply by one thing.
 There's more to a person than just their flaws.
 Get the whole picture.
 Different and stupid don't mean the same thing.
 If your "friends" are being mean to someone you love to the point of laughing at them when they have a near death experience, then they're NOT friends at all, and behavior like that is NOT acceptable.

-Pony Pov Series drops the message You Are Not Alone like a sledgehammer to the balls (especially during the Nightmare Whisper and Shining Armor Arcs), yet considering the goal of the cast is to rebulid the world after the horrors that Discord has caused, (and in the aforementioned arcs, Fluttershy had gone full Woobie, Destroyer of Worlds and Shining had been hit with one Heroic BSOD after another), it's just what the doctor ordered.
+- Pony Pov Series drops the message You Are Not Alone like a sledgehammer to the balls (especially during the Nightmare Whisper and Shining Armor Arcs), yet considering the goal of the cast is to rebulid the world after the horrors that Discord has caused, (and in the aforementioned arcs, Fluttershy had gone full Woobie, Destroyer of Worlds and Shining had been hit with one Heroic BSOD after another), it's just what the doctor ordered.

 - Relating to the above Woobie, Destroyer of Worlds moment, a recurring theme is that repressing mental trauma instead of dealing with it in a healthy manner is a really bad idea.

 - Yet another anvil often glossed over in these kinds of stories is that nature can be a cruel thing.
 In fact, repressing that truth caused Fluttershy's "moment".

-A major theme of the Wedding Arc is the deconstruction of Always Chaotic Evil with the Changelings, and the dangers of painting an entire race as inherently evil like that.
+- A major theme of the Wedding Arc is the deconstruction of Always Chaotic Evil with the Changelings, and the dangers of painting an entire race as inherently evil like that.

-Sonic X: Dark Chaos is quite Anvilicious about its "religion is bad" message.
+- Sonic X: Dark Chaos is quite Anvilicious about its "religion is bad" message.
 However, it does this to show that if people can put aside their differences and work together against a common problem, everyone can benefit.

-This radio show was used to expose the Ku Klux Klan what it really was; a terrorist organization that had to be disbanded ASAP.
+- In the Superman radio show of the 40s, there is a fairly famous serial in which Superman takes on an expy for the The Klan, complete with their real-life ranks and secret phrases.
+This radio show was used to expose the Ku Klux Klan for what it really was; a terrorist organization that had to be disbanded ASAP.
 It even went and revealed the identities of individual Klansmen, hoping to induce good-hearted people to go after the Klansmen themselves and harass them until they were too broken to so much as spit upon a black man.
 It Worked.
 Suddenly, the Ku Klux Klan was forced to disband in the face of overwhelming shame, public ridicule, and vicious assaults on its members.
 They've never managed to regain their former power since then.
-In fact, the NSA lists them as a "subversive organisation", the same designation given to the Animal Liberation Front and other "homegrown" terror organizations; and one can lose or be denied security clearance by becoming affiliated with the "nightie knights".
+In fact, the NSA lists them as a "subversive organization", the same designation given to the Animal Liberation Front and other "homegrown" terror organizations; and one can lose or be denied security clearance by becoming affiliated with the "nightie knights".

-Exalted has, as setting rules: that some actions can never truly taken back, and that while violence can be an attractive or even necessary tool, it can not make things better on its own.
+- Exalted has, as setting rules: that some actions can never truly taken back, and that while violence can be an attractive or even necessary tool, it can not make things better on its own.
 Rather important gameplay mechanics to drop in when many competing products have teams of murderhobos roaming the field.

-A Dolls House: the anvil, over and over, is that the modern (1870s) state of affairs between men and women robs women of all personhood.
+- A Doll's House: the anvil, over and over, is that the modern (1870s) state of affairs between men and women robs women of all personhood.